middlebury/college-handbook/content/i-policies-for-all/g-misconduct-in-research/g-misconduct-in-research.md

 ## 2. Scope and Applicability

-This policy and related procedures apply to all allegations of research misconduct involving any Middlebury faculty member or employee, consistent with the PHS regulation.
+This policy and related procedures apply to all allegations of research misconduct involving any member of the Middlebury community, including but not limited to issues addressed by the PHS regulation.

 This policy and related procedures apply only to research misconduct occurring within six years of the date when U.S. Department of Health & Human Services (HHS) or Middlebury College receives an allegation of research misconduct, subject to the following exceptions: